Sabba's second fishing tournament Results Below Sept. 2nd 2023 at Logan Martin.

 Pre-Tournament Practice: Off limits for SABBA tournaments will be listed on SABBA web site.
 No guides, purchasing info or fishing with a non competitor 25 days before tournament on tournament waters.

-Registration and Pre-Tournament Meeting: Each contestant must register in person at the designated site during the official registration hours, TBA local time the day before the tournament.
+Registration and Pre-Tournament Meeting: Each contestant must register in person at the designated site during the official registration hours to pay entry fees and sign entry forms.
+If you do not sign your entry form before a SABBA tournament starts, you are not enter into that SABBA's tournament and your weight may not count.
+TBA local time the day before the tournament.

 Safety: Safe boating must be observed at all times.
 Each contestant is required to wear a fastened, U.S. Coast Guard approved personal flotation device any time the combustion engine is in operation from boat check until weigh-in.
 All boats must be equipped with an emergency ignition shut-off device that must be securely attached to the driver’s body whenever the combustion engine is in operation.
 At the discretion of the tournament director, tournament days may be shortened or cancelled due to unsafe weather or water conditions.